maldun/aster-for-fedora/README.md

  * 1) Make aster-full package obsolete in Fedora, i.e. Make enough packages to build new versions of aster with only downloading aster-frontend and aster-src.
 Make outoconfig scripts
  * 2) make package for aster-sequential version
  * 3) make package for aster-parallel version

+ ToDo:

+   * PETSc still has no Hypre and ML support
+   * gibi is missing